levoai/docs/docs/install-traffic-capture-sensors/f5-ltm-log.md

 - Locate `collector_host_ip` and `collector_host_port` inside the script, and set them to appropriate values.
 Note that the virtual server should be able to reach to this IP.
+- Set `organization_id` in the iRule script.
+It can be fetched from the Levo.ai Dashboard under `User Settings`

 ### Add the iRule to the VirtualServers you want to instrument